-HubSpot, the customer relationship management (CRM) platform for scaling companies, announced today the publication of a new IDC White Paper, sponsored by HubSpot, The HubSpot Ecosystem: Nearly $19 Billion in New Opportunity Ahead, that shows that HubSpot’s partners are uniquely positioned to provide the software and services needed for scaling companies to adapt to doing business in an increasingly digital-first world.
+HubSpot, the customer relationship management (CRM) platform for scaling companies, announced today the publication of an updated IDC White Paper, sponsored by HubSpot, The HubSpot Ecosystem: More Than $26 Billion in New Opportunity Ahead, that shows that HubSpot’s partners are uniquely positioned to provide the software and services needed for scaling companies to adapt to doing business in an increasingly digital-first world.
 The white paper quantifies the revenue generated by the thousands of app and solutions partners that provide the products and services that accompany HubSpot’s CRM platform software.
-The global HubSpot partner ecosystem is projected by IDC to grow from $4.8 billion in revenue in 2020 to $12.5 billion in 2024, representing an additional $18.8 billion in revenue above and beyond the 2020 level over the next four years.*
+The global HubSpot partner ecosystem is projected by IDC to grow from $7.4 billion in revenue in 2021 to $17.9 billion in 2025, representing an additional $26.2 billion in revenue above and beyond the 2020 level over the next four years.*

 According to IDC, the majority of consumers will continue to expect a digital-first experience even after the pandemic has ended.
 Companies met with this challenge often resort to cobbling together “best of breed” solutions to build a custom tech stack.
-IDC predicts that the cloud computing industry will grow 22% per year between 2020 and 2024, which means there is an ever-growing sea of software options these companies need to wade through to find the ones that will work best for them.
+IDC predicts that cloud computing will account for 22% of IT spending worldwide in 2025, which means there is an ever-growing sea of software options these companies need to wade through to find the ones that will work best for them.
 Unfortunately, this “cobbled” approach is often ineffective and adds painful friction for both the company and its customers due to a lack of visibility across those disparate systems.
 With the average HubSpot customer expecting to add more than five types of additional marketing software, such as account-based marketing and video production, in the next year, that can add up to a lot of wasted time and headaches.
 According to the IDC White Paper, HubSpot is uniquely positioned to solve those challenges with its powerful and easy-to-use CRM platform and accompanying ecosystem of thousands of app and solutions partners.

 According to the IDC White Paper, the needs of HubSpot customers will continue to grow and evolve as they scale and adapt to a digital-first mindset.
 This represents three key areas of opportunity for HubSpot app and solutions partners over the next four years: